vncprado/vncprado.github.io/_posts/2015-11-18-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

 I'll try to start using [Jekyll](http://jekyllrb.com/) + [Github](http://pages.github.com) pages for simplicity.
 Manage a server takes too much time.
-With Jekyll I'll be able to have a small public technical blog without comprising my time which I barely manage now.
+With Jekyll, I'll be able to have a small technical blog without taking my time which I barely manage now.

-I only have to understand now how to automatize this posts meta data.
-Probably will be easier then maintaining a hole simple system like ghost.
+I only have to understand now how to automatize this posts metadata.
+Probably will be easier than maintaining a whole system like I did with [Ghost](http://ghost.org).

 Following below the original "Welcome to Jekyll!" post.
 That's All!

 ---